abhimanbhau/abhimanbhau.github.io/_posts/2023-01-06-minecraft-m1pro-increase-fps.md

 ### Installation on M1 mac

-Installation was as simple as downloading the launcher from Mojang.
-I decided to use the microsoft-openjdk JDK.
-This JDK can be installed via brew.
-Refer [guide for installing brew on mac](https://abhimanbhau.github.io/aws/macos/setup-oh-my-zsh-macos/).
-Installed JDK version was openjdk 17.0.5 2022-10-18 LTS.
+To install the game, I downloaded the launcher from Mojang.
+I also chose to use the Microsoft-openjdk JDK, which can be installed through brew (refer to the guide at the provided link for instructions on how to install brew on a Mac).
+The installed JDK version was openjdk 17.0.5 2022-10-18 LTS. [guide for installing brew on mac](https://abhimanbhau.github.io/aws/macos/setup-oh-my-zsh-macos/).

 Use following JVM flags in the launcher.